 Public records request information

-On June 3, 2016, Governor Baker signed into law “An Act to Improve Public Records,” enhancing public access to information.
+“An Act to Improve Public Records” was signed into law June 3, 2016, enhancing public access to information.
 That law went into effect January 1, 2017.
 While diligent efforts are made every day across the Executive Branch to respond to a large number of public record requests, this law provides standards that will improve our approach so as to reduce delays and costs that burden accessibility.

 For additional information about making a request or filing an appeal, see Chapter 121 of the Acts of 2016.

 Below is a list of the principal categories of public records maintained by DUA.
 These records may be subject to redaction, thereby increasing the time needed to produce them, if they contain information that may not be disclosed by law, is exempt under the public records law or is subject to other legally applicable privileges.

 - DUA policies and procedures, including the UI Policy and Performance Department’s interoffice memoranda and the Service Representatives Handbook

 - Records of communication and coordination between DUA and federal and state agencies and municipalities

 - DUA Advisory Board records, including notices, agendas, and minutes

 Please note that, under Massachusetts General Laws Chapter 151A, Section 46(a), claimant-specific and employer-specific records are confidential and are not considered public records.